 In 1997, Dr. Hamer was arrested and sentenced to 19 months in prison for having given three people free medical information without a medical license.
 By contrast, in 1991, thirteen years after he had killed Dirk Hamer, Victor Emanuel of Savoy had been sentenced to a mere 6 months probation for the illegal possession of a weapon.
 When Dr. Hamer was arrested, the police searched his patient files.
 Subsequently, one public prosecutor was forced to admit during the trial that after more than five years, of 6500 patients with mostly ‘terminal’ cancer, 6000 were still alive.
 And so, ironically, it was his opponents that provided the actual statistics attesting to German New Medicine's remarkable success rate.
 Yet, to this day, the University of Tuebingen refuses, despite court orders in 1986 and 1994, to test Dr. Hamer's scientific work.
 Similarly, official medicine refuses to endorse GNM despite its numerous verifications by both physicians and professorial associations.

 On September 9th, 2004, Dr. Hamer was arrested at his home in Spain.
 Following a European extradition order, Dr. Hamer was extradited to France, where he was held in the French prison Fleury-Mérogis.
-Dr. Hamer was sentenced to three years in prison without probation.
+He was sentenced to three years in prison without probation.
 The charges: “fraud and the complicity in the illegal practice of medicine”.
 He had been charged and found responsible for the deaths of French citizens due to the availability of his publications in French.
 It should be mentioned that Dr. Hamer had never spoken to any of the individuals in person.
 He was released from his unjustified incarceration in February 2006.

 (Details in Caroline Markolin's letter to the International PEN - see )